|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On July 28, 1944 took off piloted by Cochran from Mokmer Drome (APO 920) on Biak as part of a formation led by Charles H. MacDonald and Charles A. Lindbergh to escort B-25 Mitchells attacking Amahai on Ceram.
 Fifteen minutes after take off, the right engine and left engines both failed and he ditched into the sea off Biak.
 The flight did not see him leave the formation.

 When the formation returned from their mission, they discovered Cochran was missing and contacted nearby airfields to see if he landed elsewhere and launched a search mission to search for his plane.

 Fate of the Pilot

 Cochran survived the landing unhurt and paddled back in his life raft two hours to shore and waked back to Mokmer Drome.
-In total, Cochran flew 125 combat missions in the South-West Pacific Area (SWPA) and was promoted to Captain and was credited with two aerial victories and a probable.
+In total, Cochran flew 125 combat missions in the South West Pacific Area (SWPA) and was promoted to Captain and was credited with two aerial victories and a probable.
 After this ditching, Cochran's flying time was minimal.